Close

 Other ways to help pay for higher education

-Your service member may be able to save time and money by earning college credit through their military experience.
-The Joint Services Transcript describes military schooling and work history in civilian terms, making it easier for colleges to read and recommend credits.
+Service members may be able to save time and money by earning college credit through their military experience.
+The Joint Services Transcript for Military Personnel describes military schooling and work history in civilian terms, making it easier for colleges to read and recommend credits.

-In addition to military benefits, your service member may be eligible for grants, loans, tax credits and deductions that can help make education affordable.
+In addition to military benefits, service members may be eligible for grants, loans, tax credits and deductions that can help make education affordable.

 Federal grants and loans